How to Play Dreamcast Games on Your Windows PC

 This section allows you to change the system language especially if you prefer playing in your own mother language.
 In addition, the region can also be changed.
-This will come in handy in case if you want to play a Japan-only game as the game may sometime fail to boot. other than that, nothing else to explain.
+This will come in handy in case if you want to play a Japan-only game as the game may sometimes fail to boot. other than that, nothing else to explain.

-IV.
-Saving/loading your progress:
+Saving/loading your progress

 So you’ve been playing for hours and decided to take a break.
 To make sure not to lose your progress, you wanted to save.
-Luckily, using this emulator isn’t unlike NullDC where you are forced to format the Dreamcast VMU in order to save and let’s not forget the lack of any save stats.
+Luckily, using this emulator isn’t unlike NullDC where you are forced to format the Dreamcast VMU in order to save, and let’s not forget the lack of any save stats.

 Fortunately, with this emulator, everything is like stealing candy from a baby.
 You can use the emulator to save stats by pressing” ESC ”.
 A window will pop up where you can save or load your save stats.
 A reminder not to heavily count on this method as the saves sometimes tend to get corrupted.
 Hence, why I highly recommend saving in the game, then using these save stats as a backup nothing less.